 How Often Does It Happen?

-How Does it Impact Patients?
+How Do Surprise Medical Bills Impact Patients?

-How Does it Impact the Provider?
+How Do Surprise Medical Bills Impact the Provider?

-Providers who operate out-of-network tend to do so because the insurance or health plan compensation for their services is often too low and they do not wish to operate under the restrictive nature of healthcare plans.
-They wish to focus and make decisions that are best for the patient rather than worry about coverage and payment.
-Surprise medical billing impacts the provider only if they operate out-of-network and depends on patient payments.
+Providers who operate out-of-network tend to do so because the insurance or health plan compensation for their services is too low.
+They also want to make decisions that are best for the patient rather than worry about coverage and payment, and they don’t want to operate under the restrictive nature of healthcare plans.

 What’s Being Done?